Field of Work: Nanotechnology

 The winner of the 2019 Albert Einstein World Award of Science is Prof. Zhong Lin Wang, Chair and Regents Professor, School of Materials Science & Engineering at Georgia Institute of Technology, USA.

-The prize is awarded for Dr. Wang’s pioneering and seminal contributions to the discovery, innovation and implementation of nanogenerators and self-powered systems.
+The prize is awarded for Prof. Wang’s pioneering and seminal contributions to the discovery, innovation and implementation of nanogenerators and self-powered systems.
 These innovations enable unprecedented new technologies for harvesting energy from the environment and biological systems, with applications in personal electronics, sensor networks, biomedical and healthcare devices, and environmental monitoring.

 The jury also acknowledged the significant impact of his discoveries and breakthroughs, which have already inspired worldwide efforts in academia and industry towards a wide range of technological applications that will be of great benefit to humankind and the sustainable development of our society.

-Dr. Zhong Lin Wang received his Ph.D. in Physics from Arizona State University in 1987.
+Prof. Zhong Lin Wang received his Ph.D. in Physics from Arizona State University in 1987.
 Throughout his career, he has made seminal and pioneering contributions to developing new energy and sensor technology that are expected to change the world in the near future.

 He is best known for the discovery and development of nanogenerators for selfpowered systems and large-scale blue energy, an unprecedented technology for harvesting energy from the environment and biological systems, for applications in personal electronics, internet of things, biomedical devices, environmental monitoring and robotics.
 His innovations also provide a revolutionary approach for obtaining large-scale energy from daily life non-polluting sources with potential to harvest huge amounts of energy from ocean waves, aimed at solving the future energy needs of the world.